bentaysum/1D_model_rebuild/README.md

 you github, for showing me how inept I truly am at the should-be-easy process of version control.
 I'm earnestly trying my best here.

+## 03/04/2020

+Attempting to make the TLM operate over the original number of discrete time-steps (48 physical) to enable the photochemistry routine to function over 3 chemistry time-steps, and also the 5 sub- timesteps within each chemistry timestep.

 ## 31/03/2020

 I have inserted the files: